thuTom/ignite/modules/control-center-agent/README.txt

     3) Test drive for SQL.
 Activated by option: -ts or --test-drive-sql.
        In this mode internal Ignite node will be started.
 Cache created and populated with data.
        How to evaluate:
-       3.1) Go to Ignite Web Control Center "SQL" menu and select "Create new notebook" menu item.
+       3.1) Go to Ignite Web Console "SQL" menu and select "Create new notebook" menu item.
        3.2) In notebook paragraph enter SQL queries for tables: "Country, Department, Employee" in "test-drive-employee" cache and for tables: "Parking, Car" in "test-drive-car" cache.